 KristiLynn Effie | Council Secretary

-I have been with Compass Charter Schools since 2014 and this is my third year on the Student Leadership Council.
-I have a 4.0 GPA and am in the National Honors Society.
-As being part of the SLC, I want to be a voice for other scholars in representing CCS by giving ideas and feedback.
-I enjoy working on my schoolwork online, specifically English and Science, which fascinates me.
-I strive to exceed and to be the best version of myself possible.
-Outside of my studies, I’m from sunny San Diego and have been acting for nine years.
-I volunteer at my local library where I tutor students on various subjects.
-I love giving back to my community because I’m thankful for all it has given me.
+KristiLynn has been with Compass Charter Schools since 2014 and is a third-year member of the Student Leadership Council.
+She has a 4.0 GPA and is in the National Honors Society.
+As part of the SLC, she loves to be a voice for other scholars by giving ideas and feedback.
+She enjoys working on her schoolwork online, specifically English and Science.
+She strives to exceed and to be the best version of herself possible.
+Outside of her studies, KristiLynn has a passion for the creative arts.
+She’s also committed to volunteering within her community.

 Michael “Mick” Effie, Jr. | Council Vice Chair